Funeral Planning Guide

 For more details on what a funeral costs, visit our page on funeral costs.

-Once you have created a list of possible funeral homes, check reviews and confirm their credentials.
-Take tours and compare the services they offer.
-Request price lists.
-You want to find a company or funeral director you are comfortable with, so consider things like location, communication, and services.
+Once you have created a list of possible funeral homes, review their online presence and verify their credentials.
+Take tours and compare the services they offer—request price lists.
+You want to find a company or funeral director with whom you are comfortable, so consider factors such as location, communication, and services.

 For more information on funeral homes, funeral directors, and how to choose them, visit the Funeral Homes and Funeral Directors page.